kodecocodes/english-style-guide/README.md

 **Sentence Case for Subheadings**

-We use sentence case for subheadings in books, whereas articles use title case.
+We use sentence case for subheadings in books, whereas articles use Title Case.
 That means that only the first letter and proper nouns are capitalized in book subheadings.
 * **Books**: Where to go from here?
 * **Articles**: Where to Go From Here?

-**Smart Quotes**
+**Smart Quotes/Apostrophes**

 Books use smart quotes and apostrophes (’), whereas articles in Wordpress need straight quotes and apostrophes (').

+**Markdown**

+While WordPress uses HTML to mark things like bold style, notes, bulleted lists, and so on, our books use Markdown.
+For example, WordPress marks subheaders using \<h2\> or \<h3\> but in Markdown, you'd use \## or \###.
+You can find the tags you need to use in the [Deckle-Flavored Markdown Guide](https://www.raywenderlich.com/codex-users-guide) (pw: tutteam).

+**Paragraphs**

+Paragraphs can be longer in books than in tutorials.
+However, be sure that any step-by-step instructions are broken out into lists.

+**Required Sections**

+The **Key points** section is always required in book chapters.
+The **Where to go from here?** section is only needed if the author is suggesting the reader check out a significant number of outside resources.

 ## Serial (Oxford) Commas